DMACC uses the

-*New students who fill out a full or part-time application for admission and indicate that English is not their native language may need to take the ELL (English Language Learner) ACCUPLACER.
-Delivered in Standard English, the ELL ACCUPLACER will assess appropriate levels of English proficiency while suggesting courses to start your college career.
-A score of 111 on the ACCUPLACER exams indicates college ready.
+Students who submit an application for admission indicating that English is not their native language may need to take the English Language Learner (ELL) ACCUPLACER.
+This Standard English assessment assesses appropriate levels of English proficiency, recommending courses to start your college career.

 We are also offering Remote TEAS testing for students in the Nursing, Surgical Tech, or Vet Tech programs ONLY.